 The Jag-Stang was one of the last guitars Kurt used, usually rotated with other Mustang models, and very sparsely his 1965 Jaguar.
 But this signature prototype was used even two months before his death in 1994.

 Fender Mustang Sky-Stang

 |Years Used||1993 to 1994|

-Kurt Cobain acquired three Mustangs prior to the In Utero tour, all wired and set up in a very similar way with the only distinctive variation of their body colors, nicknamed “the Sky-Stang Series” came in blue, sky blue, and red all played through the final shows and years of his life.
+Kurt Cobain acquired three Mustangs prior to the In Utero tour, all wired and set up in a very similar way with the only distinctive variation of their body colors.
+Nicknamed “the Sky-Stang Series” these came in blue, sky blue, and red.
+All played through the final shows and years of his life.

 These guitars came in 1993 as a part of Fender’s collaboration with Nirvana and Cobain himself, so as a courtesy they were all built and routed to fit Kurt’s fixation on full-sized humbuckers on the bridge position – the way he used to do with all his homemade guitars.
 Besides their different colors, these Mustangs wore the stage with Seymour Duncan JBs, and single coils on the neck position, there was also the specific mod of a Gotoh Tune-o-Matic stock bridge.